IanConnolly/ianconnolly.github.io/about.md

 I'm interested in functional programming, distributed systems, and Cool Web Things™.
-I generally stick of all my hacky projects related to these things up on [Github](http://github.com/IanConnolly) mainly as a warning to anyone who might want to hire me.
+I generally stick of all my hacky projects related to these things up on [Github](http://github.com/IanConnolly) as a warning to anyone who might want to hire me.

 I [tweet a lot](http://twitter.com/IanConnolly).